lambdamore/lambdamore.github.io/posts/WRFAR.md

 Right answer for the right reason.

 It is not considered sufficient to better forecast precipitation while simultaneously displaying larger error in storm scale AR measures

+The variation of forecast accuracy (skill) with lead time (ti) is estimated using the verification279 matrix procedure.

 ## Results